-'''

-public void

-start(boolean disabled)
+start(boolean disabled) '''

-throws IllegalStateException

-'''

-Start this timer.
+Starts this timer.
 A timer starts measuring time from when it is started.
-When disabled is true start the timer making it active in a disabled state.
+When disabled is true starts the timer making it active in a disabled state.
 When disabled is false this method behaves like the start() method.